 Ahmed: Yes, welcome to episode one of Hear Me Out!
 [CC] Podcast, and I’m going to be interviewing John Smith from BeautifulBSL.co.uk.
 John Smith is a Deaf comedian, and he entertains audiences in deaf club in theatres, not just the UK, but even across Europe, USA, kind of the world really.

-Ahmed: But of course because John is profoundly deaf, he had kindly given me some, answered the question that I had for him by getting someone to put it together and uh, he interpreted it and defend it over to me.
+But of course because John is profoundly deaf, he had kindly given me some, answered the question that I had for him by getting someone to put it together, he interpreted it and sent over to me.

 John: I was born hearing, I became Deaf when I was 3 through meningitis.
 I was the only Deaf in my family and non could sign nor learned how to sign.
 I went to a school with a partial hearing unit PHU.
 Here we was not allowed to sign and was taught through the oral method because historically sign language had been banned and the oral method was preferred.

 John: At break time we would sign but the hearing children from the rest of the school would laugh and say we were disabled and looked like monkeys using BSL as a form of communication.

 For a brief time I believed them and made fun of other Deaf people to try and fit in but I later realised I was wrong and felt like a fool for doing this.
 I found my Deaf identity and felt proud to be Deaf, to use BSL and realise yes I am Deaf and I can achieve so much.

 Growing up I faced barriers I wouldn’t say they were overcome; you just accepted them and had to put up with them.
 Meal times everyone would be chatting and I wouldn’t understand any of it.

 Sitting watching the television there was no subtitles in those days, it was really difficult.
 I couldn’t communicate with my family, they did not understand me.